Chasing Ghosts: David Madison Dickson, Jr.

 David Dickson, Jr. must have already shown signs of being unreliable by this time.
 That same big red book describes how Blandie’s father David Bryant Eubank had given the couple some land and a “fine painted house.
 To be sure that his daughter and her children would continue to have a place to live,” her father stipulated that it could not be sold at all until Blandie’s oldest child was 21 years old.

 Their next move was to Athens in northern Alabama.
 Records state that they took Blandie’s mother Matilda Shaver Eubank with them.
 Athens is where my great-grandfather JD Dickson was born.
 Apparently, David Dickson, Jr. was hoping to cash in on an economic boom in that region.

-By 1900, David M. Dickson, Jr. has moved his family to Montgomery where he is an insurance agent and Blandie runs a boarding house, called Clifton House, which was located downtown in the spot now occupied by the Renaissance Hotel’s parking deck.
-Several of their nine children were living there in 1900, including my great-grandfather James D. Dickson who was 11.
+By 1900, David M. Dickson, Jr. has moved his family back to Montgomery where he was an insurance agent, while Blandie ran a boarding house called Clifton House, which was located downtown in the spot now occupied by the Renaissance Hotel’s parking deck.
+Several of their nine children were living there in 1900, including my great-grandfather James D. Dickson, who was 11.
 Also there are numerous boarders, all men in their 20s and 30s, and a 21-year-old daughter-in-law named Ruby Dickson; within a year she would be both David Bernard Dickson’s widow and the mother of his child.